fredrikm/SoCSProject16/README.md

 # Project

-ANNchovis: Emergence of Schooling in Autonomous Agents under Predator Pressure
+ANNchovies: Emergence of Schooling in Autonomous Agents under Predator Pressure

+This project was made during the course FFR120 "Simulation of complex systems" at Chalmers University of Technology

+It explores if emergent swarming behaviour in schools of fish will manifest as a result of predator pressure.
+Makes use of neural network and particle swarm optimization.

 Some videos of the results can be seen at:
 https://www.youtube.com/watch?v=fOI4wtdYc5I